sjmisina/bikesharing/README.md

 Analyst:
 Stan Misina, Columbia University

-Data provided by New York Citi Bike System data: https://www.citibikenyc.com/system-data<br />
+Data provided by CitiBike System of New York City: https://www.citibikenyc.com/system-data<br />
 Analysis is of the dataset captured for the month of August, 2019 (201908-citibike-tripdata.csv) - **<i>2,344,224 rides</i>**

 Software employed:<br />